Data Quality

 | Average Members/Household | Average ratio |

-Households without members represent an anomaly to correct.
-Each household should have at least one member (the household head).
+:::warning Attention Households without members represent an anomaly to correct.
+Each household should have at least one member (the household head). :::

 Scores by Category